nmrugg/UE4Launcher/readme.md

 <strong><pre>This is a work in progress.
 Here be dragons!</pre></strong>

-This project is an unofficial cross-platform <a href="https://www.unrealengine.com/">Unreal Engine 4</a> Launcher that aims to be fully featured and work naively on Linux (as well as Windows and Mac).
+This project is an unofficial cross-platform <a href="https://www.unrealengine.com/">Unreal Engine 4</a> Launcher that aims to be fully featured and work natively on Linux (as well as Windows and Mac).

 <h2>Features</h2>